Mini-ghost/vorms/docs/api/use-form.md

 This option allows you to configure the validation strategy **after** first submit.
 By default, validation is triggered during the input change event.

 :::info
-Even if your `reValidationMode` is not set to `submit`, Vorms will perform validation again before submitting.
+Even if your `reValidationMode` is not set to `submit`, Vorms will revalidate before submitting.
 :::

 - Type `'blur' | 'input' | 'change' | 'submit'`